squishdacat/vt-automator/README.md

 ```
 You can now use vi to edit the down.sh file.
 Append the contents of the down-append.sh file to down.sh ensuring that `exit 0` is only present after the appended code and not before.
 #### Why do this?
 The `down.sh` file is called when the dashcam goes into parking mode to turn off the WiFi and therefore save power.
 Given this we can modify it wait till the AP is turned off and then reconfigure the WiFi interface to turn on as a WPA supplicant.
 In laymans terms, act like a normal WiFi devices and connect to a WiFi network.
 My script goes a bit further and will only keep the WiFi on if my home WiFi SSID is available and the dashcam can connect to it.
 This is so that the dashcam isn't keeping WiFi on during parking mode everywhere, only in my garage so I can pull footage from it.
+Once you complete this process and have the dashcam successfully connecting to your WiFi the `WiFi Auto On` option in the dashcam menu can be set to `off` without affecting this script's functionality.
+This makes the dashcam much more secure as WPA2 Personal (which is what I believe it is using in AP mode) is insecure and you don't want it broadcasting this while driving.

 ### 7. Modify wpa_supplicant.conf
 The `wpa_supplicant.conf` file defines what WiFi network we will be joining.
 The wpa_supplicant.conf file in this repo is the exact contents you require except replacing the CAPS statements with the correct info.
 If your WiFi is WPA Enterprise there is capability to support that but I won't delve into it here because, well, if you have WPA Enterprise you can likely figure it out :p.